 Major markets are located around Wenceslas Square and Old Town Square while smaller ones can be found around Havelské Tržiště, Náměstí Míru and Náměstí Republiky.
 Another one is located at the Prague Exhibition Grounds (Výstaviště).
-But probably the most beautiful is the Old Town Square market where a giant Christmas tree lights up the centre of the square, while the space around is transformed into a marketplace with decorated wooden huts and market stalls selling all kinds of small crafts and Czech delicacies including carved toys, bobbin lace, ceramics, glass figurines and Christmas ornaments.
-To soak up the market atmosphere even more, try some tasty gingerbread cakes, barbecued sausages, hot punch and mulled wine while street performers, local and international choirs, along with musical ensembles, take care of your entertainment.
+But probably the most beautiful is at the Old Town Square, where a giant Christmas tree lights up the centre of the square, while space around is transformed into a marketplace with decorated wooden huts and market stalls selling all kinds of small crafts and Czech delicacies including carved toys, bobbin lace, ceramics, glass figurines and Christmas ornaments.
+To soak up the market atmosphere, even more, try some tasty gingerbread cakes, barbecued sausages, hot punch and mulled wine while street performers, local and international choirs, along musical ensembles, take care of your entertainment.

 Christmas Markets Locations

 Old Town Square, Prague 1 – Staré Město

 Wenceslas Square, Prague 1 – Nové Město

 Tylovo náměstí, Prague 2 – Vinohrady

 Náměstí Jiřího z Poděbrad, Prague 3 – Vinohrady

 December 1 – December 20